 The distance between a trace and its nearest reference plane (on an adjacent layer) determines the trace impedance, as well as the level of dielectric losses in multilayer boards.
 Going with a thinner layer thickness requires thinner traces.
 If you want to design to a specific trace width, such as to accommodate a specific connector or IC package, then you should consider the required layer thickness to support the desired width.

 It may happen that the layer thickness you need will not end up changing the board thickness, but this depends on the available core and prepreg laminate thicknesses.
-It's best to check with your fabricator as to what laminates they have available and design around those laminate thicknesses, rather than set a specific thickness in your design and expect that thickness to be manufacturable.
+It's best to check with your fabrication house as to what laminates they have available and design around those laminate thicknesses, rather than set a specific thickness in your design and expect that thickness to be manufacturable.

 If you are working with a high-speed device, FR4 is always not the best option, and some other low-loss material may be desirable.
 If the link length is short, then losses will be dominated by return loss at the load component, so specialty low-loss laminates are not so important.
 For longer links, the total loss will be dominated by insertion loss, so using a laminate with the lowest loss will help maximize the link length.

 Accounting for these points requires considering the same points as in trace impedance.
 The layer thickness is more important than the total board thickness, but the total board thickness will still be determined by your combination of layers.
 If you plan to go with thick or thin laminates, think about how layer thickness affects losses.
 For high speed microstrips, a thicker dielectric layer will confine more field lines in the substrate, thus losses will be greater.